 Choosing, Storing & Cooking with Kohlrabi

 Kohlrabi is a cool-weather crop, which means that it’s at its best from early fall through spring.
-Choose kohlrabi with a bulb that is not cracked and leaves that are unblemished.
+Choose one with a bulb that is not cracked and leaves that are unblemished.
 The bulb should ideally be about three to four inches in diameter.

 When it comes time to store kohlrabi, cut off the leaves, wrap them in a damp paper towel and place them in a plastic bag.
 The leaves can then be stored in the refrigerator for three to four days.
 The bulb can be stored separately loose in the refrigerator for several weeks.
 You know the bulb has been in the fridge too long when it begins to feel soft.
-As with any vegetable, the sooner you use kohlrabi, the fresher and better it will be.
+As with any vegetable, the sooner you use it, the fresher and better it will be.

-Before using kohlrabi raw or cooked, it’s key to peel it thoroughly.
+Before using it raw or cooked, it’s key to peel it thoroughly.
 Beneath the thick, hard skin of the bulb is another fibrous layer, which should also be peeled away.
 Peel until you reach the light layer of crisp flesh.

 Substitute kohlrabi leaves for kale in this recipe for Sauteed Kale Salad and in 10 minutes you will have a delicious side dish or snack loaded with nutrients and flavor.
 You can use the bulb and make some Kohlrabi Homefries browned in a small amount of oil and seasoned with some tasty spices.